-Basildon and Thurrock University Hospital NHS Foundation Trust:

-- Continued delivery and development of Ambulatory Emergency Care Unit, Frailty Ward (in partnership with community services); - Utilisation of 'Special Patient Notes' featured on SystmOne to improve assessment and management of presenting conditions; - Facilitation of improved discharge arrangements including the implementation of an improved Comprehensive Discharge Plan; - On-going reporting of inappropriate referrals / patient redirections (for feedback to provider / identification of gaps in service); - Work in partnership with Community Services and the CCG to realise improved interface with acute-tiered services in a community-setting.

-North East London Foundation Trust (Community Services):

-- Development and on-going production of a performance dashboard for long-term condition management (in partnership with the CCG, NHS England, and Public Health): - Development and implementation of the four locality integrated service boundaries (health and social care provision); - Implementation of comorbidity clinics; - Continued attendance and facilitation of Primary Care MDT reviews within general practice; - Facilitation of End of Life GSF reviews in primary care including training in of general practice and care home staff; - Continued delivery of Ambulatory Emergency Care programme (in partnership with BTUHFT); - Continued provider-lead delivery of the Rapid Response Assessment Service (RRAS) (in partnership with Thurrock social care); - Development and implementation of a rehab and convalescence model of care (to realise optimal patient outcomes and reduce premature admission into care home).

-South Essex Partnership Foundation

-- Development and implementation of an integrated Single Point of Referral model for the population of Thurrock (in partnership with NELFT); - Continued delivery of improving detection, assessment and care management of patients with Dementia; - Continued improvements to timely responses and integration with non-elective acute and community services; - Participation in Primary Care Multi-Disciplinary Team Reviews including the identification of patients requiring MDT review.

-Thurrock Council & Clinical Commissioning Group

-- Development and implementation of the four integrated service hubs (in partnership with NELFT); - Implementation of a risk-stratification tool for the identification of patients in need, not already known to the service; - Commission and implementation of a Falls Prevention service which is compliant with latest NICE guidance (Public Health); - Review and rationalisation of estates to ensure a single point of care (hub) model is realised for each of the identified four localities.

-St Lukes Hospice

-Implementation and delivery of a Single Point of Referral model for End of Life care in the form of 'One Response' service (in partnership with NELFT / Social
+Basildon and Thurrock University Hospital NHS Foundation Trust: Continued delivery and development of Ambulatory Emergency Care Unit, Frailty Ward (in partnership with community services); Utilisation of 'Special Patient Notes' featured on SystmOne to improve assessment and management of presenting conditions; Facilitation of improved discharge arrangements including the implementation of an improved Comprehensive Discharge Plan; • On-going reporting of inappropriate referrals / patient redirections (for feedback to provider / identification of gaps in service); Work in partnership with Community Services and the CCG to realise improved interface with acute-tiered services in a community-setting.
+North East London Foundation Trust (Community Services): Development and on-going production of a performance dashboard for long-term condition management (in partnership with the CCG, NHS England, and Public Health); Development and implementation of the four locality integrated service boundaries (health and social care provision); Implementation of comorbidity clinics; Continued attendance and facilitation of Primary Care MDT reviews within general practice; Facilitation of End of Life GSF reviews in primary care including training in of general practice and care home staff; Continued delivery of Ambulatory Emergency Care programme (in partnership) with BTUHFT); Continued provider-lead delivery of the Rapid Response Assessment Service (RRAS) (in partnership with Thurrock social care); Development and implementation of a rehab and convalescence model of care (to Development and implementation of a renab and convalescence model of care (to realise optimal patient outcomes and reduce premature admission into care home).
+South Essex Partnership Foundation Development and implementation of an integrated Single Point of Referral model for the population of Thurrock (in partnership with NELFT); Continued delivery of improving detection, assessment and care management of patients with Dementia; Continued improvements to timely responses and integration with non-elective acute and community services; Participation in Primary Care Multi-Disciplinary Team Reviews including the identification of patients requiring MDT review.
+Thurrock Council & Clinical Commissioning Group Development and implementation of the four integrated service hubs (in partnership with NELFT); Implementation of a risk-stratification tool for the identification of patients in need, not already known to the service; Commission and implementation of a Falls Prevention service which is compliant • Commission and implementation of a Pails Prevention service which is compliant with latest NICE guidance (Public Health); Review and rationalisation of estates to ensure a single point of care (hub) model • Review and rationalisation of estates to ensure a single point of care (nub) model is realised for each of the identified four localities.
+St Lukes Hospice Implementation and delivery of a Single Point of Referral model for End of Life Implementation and derivery of a Single Point of Referral model for End of Life care in the form of 'One Response' service (in partnership with NELFT / Social